SBA Loans: How To Apply & What You Need To Know

 Maximum Loan Amounts

 The most common loan, the SBA 7(a), carries a maximum loan amount of $5 million.
 CDC/504 loans can go up to $16.5 million for three or more projects.
-There are few small business loans available that offer those amounts.
+There are only a few small business loans available that offer those amounts.

 Interest Rates